 Below you will see a lot of information.
 Please make sure that you have read and understood everything before deciding on a Panorama test.
 Scroll down and click on the links for detailed information on chromosome anomalies and how Panorama works.
 The links all take you to the same page so once you are there you can stay and read the full list.
 At the bottom of this page you will find a glossary.
 If you need more information you are very welcome to contact us.
 Either way you will receive counselling prior to the test when you arrive at the clinic.

 The test takes 30 minutes regardless of the package you choose and always includes a scan, a print with the scan results, one color photo of your baby and all the images and clips from the scan in Tricefy.
+You can buy extra color photos at the price of dkk 20/pc.
 It depends on the fetus’s age what we can see in the scan.

 In case the NIPT test cannot be performed due to fetal issues, or if you change your mind after receiving counseling, you will get charged for an Early Scan (not eligible for discount).

 After the scan we will draw blood from your arm to fill two test tubes.
 You will need to sign a consent form (received in an e-mail after you book your appointment).
 After about 10 business days we will call you with your test results and afterwards you will receive the results via encrypted e-mail.